tecnalia-advancedmanufacturing-robotics/OrbbecSDK_ROS2/README.md

 ### 3.1 Overview

-The Orbbec SDK ROS2 Wrapper contains 4 nodes, which are packaged in the `orbbec_camera` package.
+The Orbbec SDK ROS2 Wrapper is composed of 4 nodes, all buundled within the `orbbec_camera` package.

 #### 3.1.1 start `orbbec_camera_node`

-This `orbbec_camera_node` is the main node to configure device and get data stream from device.
-It always need to be launched with a launch file, because it needs to be configured with many parameters, such as image resolution, image format, etc.
+This `orbbec_camera_node` is the main node for configuring device and obtaining a data stream from device.
+It always need to be launched with a launch file because it requires configuration with various parameters, such as image resolution, image format, etc.

 > Read [section 3.2](#32-the-launch-file-of-camera-orbbec_camera_node) for more details about launch file